Deltares/imod-python/docs/developing/test-plan.rst

    same CRS as the exported files.
 5. Click ``"Layers" > "Add Layer" > "Add mesh"``.
 Insert the path printed in the terminal in the text box. ``{path_printed_in_terminal}/hondsrug_MDAL/riv.nc`` This will import the mesh.
+You need to do this as well for structured grids.
 6. Verify if the mesh is rendered in two dimensions, and not as a single line of cells.
 If not, `open an issue on GitHub
    <https://github.com/Deltares/imod-python/issues>`_ .
+7. The structured grid has a slight shift in location compared to the unstructured grid, this is expected.
+Verify if the shift is small (less than 1 cell size).

 Tutorial
 ^^^^^^^^